IntersectAustralia/hcsvlab-docs/RLibrary.md

     item_list$download(destination)

-where destination is the target directory.
+where destination is the target directory (Note: in Windows make sure there is no trailing slash).
 Returns the filename of the resulting file

 Example Response: